boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 As discussed in {{sec-uc}}, the throughout advice assist networks to soften overloads during DDoS attacks, in paricular.
 Of course, other mechanisms are enabled by networks to protect against overload (e.g., DDoS mitigation {{?RFC8811}}).

-An attacker who has the ability to change the throuput advice objects exchanged over a network attachment may:
+An attacker who has the ability to change the throughput advice objects exchanged over a network attachment may:

 Decrease the bitrate value:
 : This may lower the perceived QoS if the host aggressively lowers its transmission rate.